SLACube/slacube-daq-tutorial/README.md

   - as mentioned earlier, you can reuse your working environment.
   - if so, remember the working directory.
 You need to source the setup script in the next session.
-  - `slaucbe env curr` may not give you the same working directory if somebody use after your session.
+  - `slacube env curr` may not give you the same working directory if somebody use after your session.
   - if you don't intend to reuse the same environment, please delete it.